Smartphone & Device Policy

 This policy was considered and ratified by the Board of Management on 28 April 2020, following consultation with staff, pupils and parents/guardians.
 The policy has been made available to school personnel, published on the school website and provided to the Parents Association.
 A copy of the policy will be made available to the Patron and the Department of Education & Skills if requested.

 The implementation of this policy will be monitored by the Principal, staff and Board of Management.
-It will be reviewed and evaluated at appropriate intervals, including through formal and informal feedback from parents/guardians, pupils, staff and others.
+It was reviewed on 29 September 2025 It will be evaluated at appropriate intervals, including through formal and informal feedback from parents/guardians, pupils, staff and others.
 The policy will be revised as necessary in the light of such review and evaluation.

 Chairperson of Board of Management